San Francisco, Napa and Calistoga Railway

 The San Francisco, Napa and Calistoga Railway, later briefly reorganized as the San Francisco and Napa Valley Railroad, was an electric interurban railroad in the U.S. state of California.
+In conjunction with the Monticello Steamship Company, the railway offered a combined rail- and ferry-service called the "Napa Valley Route."

 Construction

 In 1901, Col. J.W.
 Hartzell and his brother H.F.
 Hartzell secured a franchise to build an electric railway line, which allowed them the right to build on city streets and along county roads.
 The line paralleled much of the already existing route of the Napa Valley Railroad.
 In April 1902, the Benicia, Vallejo & Napa Valley Railroad Company was incorporated.
 The line originated at the port of Vallejo where it met the ferry connecting to San Francisco.
 From there, it headed northwards for a total of 41.7 mi to terminate at Calistoga, passing through Napa, Yountville, Oakville, Rutherford, and St. Helena.
 Construction of the railroad commenced in 1903 and trains began running from Vallejo to Napa following a grand opening on July 4, 1905.
 The line was extended to Yountville by 1907, to St. Helena on January 1, 1908, and to Calistoga on September 12, 1912.
 The railroad went through several reorganizations and name changes throughout its lifetime.
 It was named San Francisco, Vallejo & Napa Valley Railroad in 1906 and in 1911 it was renamed San Francisco, Napa & Calistoga Railway Company.
 The railroad remained in operation until 1937.
 In 1938 22 mi of track and power lines between Napa and Calistoga were removed.